Sue Islet (Queensland)

 Sue Islet (or Sue Island), also known as Warraber, is the middle islet of The Three Sisters, Torres Strait, Queensland, Australia.
 This island is one of the Torres Strait Islands and is within the locality of Warraber Islet in the Torres Strait Island Region.

 Geography

 It is in the Vigilant Channel.
 Situated on a coral cay, Sue Island has an abundance of traditional foods such as wongai and coconuts.
 Fish, turtles and dugong inhabit the warm waters and coral reefs surrounding the island.

 The island is threatened by rising sea levels, and coastal defences have been built on many of the beaches on the island.
-The Intergovernmental Panel on Climate Change (IPCC) has predicted that by 2100, tides will rise by 30–110cm, depending on the timing and level of cuts to carbon emissions.
+The Intergovernmental Panel on Climate Change (IPCC) has predicted that by 2100, tides will rise by 30–110 cm, depending on the timing and level of cuts to carbon emissions.

 History

 Warraber Island State School was opened on 29 January 1985.
 On 1 January 2007 it became the Warraber Island campus of the Tagai State College.